snarkipus/zero2axum/README.md

 databases that sqlx provides a dedicated API.
 By calling `begin` on our pool we acquire a connection from the pool and kick off a transaction:

-We're choosing to ignore getting connection from a pool since that's what cool kids do.
+We're choosing to ignore getting a connection from a pool since that's what cool kids do.
 > `begin`, if successful, returns a Transaction struct.
 A mutable reference to a Transaction implements sqlx’s Executor trait therefore it can be used to run queries.
 All queries run using a Transaction as executor become of the transaction.
 Let’s pass transaction down to insert_subscriber and store_token instead of pool:

-I'm lazy, so I just create the struct when we create the database which exposes an `execute` trait to murder all the transaction in its queue.
-Logic should still hold though, we can pass the struct down to our database functions since it's conveniently bundled up in our `AppState`.
-Errrmmm .... mutable state is a thing apparently.
+I'm lazy, so I just create the struct when we create the database, which exposes an `execute` trait to murder all the transactions in its queue.
+Logic should still hold, though; we can pass the struct down to our database functions since it's conveniently bundled up in our `AppState`.
+Errrmmm .... mutable state is a thing, apparently.

-Gnarly ... `tokio::mutex` is a thing ... this is stupid hard.
+Gnarly ... `tokio::mutex` is a thing ... this is stupidly hard.

 **Update**: After thinking on this a bit more, for now all of the transactions are bundled relative to a specific handler.
-I don't actually need the transaction manager queue to be mutable/shared across multiple handlers (that's crazy complicated and seems like an anti-pattern).
+I don't actually need the transaction manager queue to be mutable/shared across multiple handlers (that's crazily complicated and seems like an anti-pattern).
 I just need to create an instance of the transaction manager 'scoped' to the handler.
-This _should_ allow me to avoid cross thread stuff.
+This _should_ allow me to avoid cross-thread stuff.
 I dunno - we'll see how it works.
 In non-threaded testing, it [works](https://github.com/snarkipus/surreal-thing/blob/55c385619f984d456f172abe57f1040c8ad91090/tests/queries.rs#L107-L137) as [designed](https://github.com/snarkipus/zero2axum/blob/5564b7dd48df01de4fcbf99ce5d9555e2fd66285/src/db.rs#L88-L149).
 Shocking, that approach worked.
-All tests pass - just the fly.io environment variable loose-end to chase down.
+All tests pass - just the fly.io environment variable loose end to chase down.

 Not gonna lie - this chapter almost did me in.